 - The agent accepts you as a pro bono case.

 - The agent will lose the listing unless he or she matches a competitor's fee.

 - The agent wants the signage (exposure to traffic) over charging a full commission.

-If you are interviewing agents who offer similar services and can't decide between them, ask to see a track record of each agent's original list price and final sale numbers.
-Odds are the lowest-fee agent will show more price reductions and more days on market (DOM).
+If you are interviewing agents who offer similar services, and you can't decide between or among them, ask to see a track record of each agent's original list price and final sale numbers.
+Odds are that the lowest-fee agent will show more price reductions and more days on market (DOM).

 The Importance of Agency Marketing

 A good listing agent lives and dies by marketing.
-This is because proper publicizing of a home is what makes the sale.
+That is because proper publicizing of a home is what makes the sale.
 Ask to review a complete copy of the agent's marketing plan.
 You should specifically ask what the agent's plan is for selling your home.
 For reference, here is the bare-bones minimum you should expect:

 - Professional signage, including an agent's cell phone number

 - Daily electronic monitoring of lockbox access

 - Follow-up reports on buyer showings and feedback to the seller

 - Broker previews